pixyzehn/pixyzehn.com/_posts/2017-01-14-swifty-week-8.md

 ### Podcast

-In this week, there not updated Podcast:(
+In this week, there was no updated Podcast:(
 But, I like listening to the past episode from [fatalerror.fm](https://fatalerror.fm/).

 <br>